penrose/experiments/README.md

 git submodule init
 ```

 The experiments are all self-contained and independent of each other.
-Most use a
+Some use a
 Git submodule of the main Penrose repo at some particular point in history.
 To
 dive into any particular experiment, start with the `README.md` file at the root
 of its subdirectory.